 Snuggling under a warm quilt or blanket is great for a winter night's sleep.
 Learning how to care for them correctly will keep them fresh and looking good for many a long winter's nap.

 Duvet covers are there to protect the fluffy feather- or fiber-filled duvet.
 Taking them off to launder or dry clean is simple.
 Putting them back on is another matter.
-Here are two ways to accomplish the task:
+Know how to put the duvet cover back on correctly.

 How to Wash Foam Mattress Pads